laimagine/la-sort/README.md

     * after the split, the numbers in each bucket will be in such a way that:
         * all numbers in a bucket (m) are less than all numbers in bucket (m+1)
         * all numbers in a bucket (m) are greater than all numbers in bucket (m-1)
-* since the buckets have at the most 'k' elements, it is easier to sort them as-is
+* since the buckets have at the most 'k' elements, it is easier to sort them using other well-known algorithms.
     * _0, 0, 1, 1, 1_ in bucket 1
     * _2, 4, 7, 8_ in bucket 2
 * then replace the shrunk numbers with their original counterparts